UcheEke/PBBingo/README.md

 ## Proposed Game play

-- Insert political video from YouTube
+- Insert political video from YouTube.
+(Short, slogan-and-soundbyte-filled election trail videos are recommended)
 - Watch video and check off any buzzwords that have been used within video
 - Get Bingo (and enjoy the winning feeling that results!!)